 Apprenticeships range between Level 2 and Level 7.
-There is no "Level 1" - that's because enrolling in an apprenticeship requires demonstrating a certain aptitude.
-Apprenticeship levels 4-6 are aimed at sixth form leavers with levels 6-7 offering degree or equivalent level qualifications.
+There is no "Level 1" because enrolling in an apprenticeship requires demonstrating a certain aptitude, which may be gained through trainee courses if examination result don't meet minimum requirements.
+Apprenticeship levels 2-3 are aimed at younger applicants, 4-6 are aimed at sixth form leavers with levels 6-7 offering degree or equivalent level gualifications.
 A full list of the levels and what they mean can be found on pages 12 and 13 of this guide.